hushkat/hushkat.gihub.io/_posts/2024-11-29-DNA&Design.md

 ## DESIGN
 This was yet another interesting misc challenge.
 We were presented with [this](https://drive.google.com/file/d/1zds3ymqwPkKuR8SXGeMiKuuKTr1gqoRb/view?usp=sharing) CSV file.
 The instructions simply asked:
 `Can you sculpt me ?`
 Opening the file using Microsoft Excel, we find a long list of values mapped in two columns labelled `X` and `Y`.
-Given the name of the challenge, file and intstructions I immediately assumed that this might be an image pixel coordinates.
+Given the name of the challenge, file and instructions I immediately assumed that these might be image pixel coordinates.
 I therefore went ahead and asked chatGPT to come up with a python script that could reconstruct the image and it came up with this awesome script that did just that:
 ```
 import pandas as pd
 import numpy as np